saad-aaamir/fee-management/Readme.md

 # Fee Management Service

-Transaction Service is a Java application developed using Spring Boot (version 3.2.2) and Java 21.
+Fee management Service is a Java application developed using Spring Boot (version 3.2.2) and Java 21.
 It serves as a backend service for handling fee Fee Mangements, viewing Fee Mangement details, and generating Fee Mangement receipts.
 The application utilizes an H2 database for data storage.

 ## Technologies